Sambo (martial art): United States National Sambo Championships

-Note: (t) stands for team events.

 Sambo at the National Wrestling Championships

 The national sambo competition also was held along with Graeco-Roman and freestyle events at the 1987 and 1988 AAU/USA Grand National Wrestling Championships on July 1, 1987, and July 6, 1988, respectively, both held at Market Square Arena in Indianapolis, Indiana.
 The next year it was contested at the 1989 AAU/Carrier Grand National Wrestling Championships on July 5 at Metra in Billings, Montana.
 1990 AAU Grand National Wrestling Championships also hosted a national sambo competition at Market Square Arena in Indianapolis, Indiana, on July 10.
 1992 AAU Grand National edition hosted a national sambo competition in July in Amarillo, Texas.
 1994 AAU Grand National Wrestling Championships also hosted a national sambo competition at Kellogg Arena in Battle Creek, Michigan, on July 13.
 1995 AAU Grand National edition hosted a national sambo competition in Tulsa, Oklahoma.
 The 1999 AAU Grand National Wrestling Championships also offered Sambo to competitors on June 30 at Metra in Billings, Montana.
 The 2002 AAU Grand National Wrestling Championships saw Sambo competition on June 19 at Hirsch Coliseum in Shreveport, Louisiana.

 USA Wrestling has added sambo as a style since the 2007 U.S. National Wrestling Championships in Las Vegas, Nevada.